drekka/DayType/README.md

 # Property wrappers

-`Day`'s internal value isn't something that external APIs are typically aware of.
-So to support the typical values that external APIs tend to use `DayType` provides a variety of property wrappers implementing `Codable` to automatically handle the conversions.
+DayType's property wrappers are designed to address the mostly commonly seen issues when coding and decoding data from external sources.

-_Note: All of these wrappers support both `Day` and `Day?` properties through the use of the `DayCodable` protocol which is applied to both.
-Technically this protocol could be added to other types to make them convertible to `Day`._
+_Note: Whilst all of these wrappers support both `Day` and `Day?` properties through the use of the `DayCodable` protocol, it's also technically possible to apply this protocol to other types to make them convertible to a `Day`._

-## @CodableAsEpochSeconds
+## @EpochSeconds

 Converts [epoch timestamps](https://www.epochconverter.com) to `Day`.
 For example the JSON data structure: